 - Amazon is testing a new “Our Brand” badge for its private label products.
-Marketplacepulse.com has the full story HERE .
+Read the full story at Marketplacepulse.com.
 The interesting point in this story is that the badge will only appear in Sponsored product ad search results.
 Amazon continues to aggressively launch and promote their own private label brands.

 LET’S GET SOCIAL

 Our Facebook Group Amazon Seller Advocates just passed 920 members!
 Join us for discussions of all things affecting Amazon sellers.
 Understand the context behind news announcements, changes to TOS and more!
 JOIN US!

 About the Author

 Kevin Harmon has been selling on Amazon and eBay for 15 years, at one point rising to the Top 1% of all sellers worldwide.